High Thrust Bearing Temperatures Due to Varnish

-Why is my thrust bearing running hot?
+Why is my hydrodynamic thrust bearing running hot?

 Varnish is a hard, solid material that bonds to the babbitt surface.
-These deposits alter the surface finish of the thrust shoes by diminishing the flatness and smoothness of the babbitt surface.
+These deposits alter the surface finish of the thrust pads by diminishing the flatness and smoothness of the babbitt surface.
 With oil film thicknesses typically in the range of 13 to 51µm (0.0005" to 0.002"), this thin layer of varnish interferes with the hydrodynamic oil film in the bearing.
-It decreases the load carrying area of the shoe and reduces the oil film thickness.
+It decreases the load carrying area of the pad and reduces the oil film thickness.
 The varnish builds up over time and the pad temperatures rise accordingly.
-Eventually, the oil film breaks down and the collar contacts the shoes.
+Eventually, the oil film breaks down and the collar contacts the pads.
 The touch wipe may actually remove enough of the deposits to restore the hydrodynamic oil film.
 With a smoother babbitt surface, the pad temperature readings may be lower than before the wipe.
 This whole process can repeat itself periodically.

 The results from the analysis determined that the root cause of the varnish deposits is oil oxidation.
 This permanent degradation of the oil occurs as additives in the oil become depleted.
 The antioxidants from the oil are removed and bigger, less soluble molecules form that will eventually develop into varnish.
-These molecules cluster, grow in size and form into a hard solid material that bonds to the shoe babbitt.
+These molecules cluster, grow in size and form into a hard solid material that bonds to the pad babbitt.
 As heat is generated from the shearing of the oil film, the overheated varnish deposits start to "cook" and decompose.
 This heating causes the coking of the organic carbon chains and only the phosphate inorganics remain.

 The varnish potential of the oil can be monitored by additional tests such as Membrane Patch Colorimetry (MPC) and Linear Sweep Voltammetry or RULer (Remaining Useful Life evaluation routine).
 Including these tests with viscosity, total acid number (TAN), ISO particle count and water contamination analysis is a proactive approach to ensure the lubricant is "healthy".
 Consult a Lubrication Engineer or on-line expert for recommendations on your specific lubrication system.